Real-Dev-Squad/website-welcome/CONTRIBUTING.md

 # How can I contribute?

-You can add questions and answers in FAQ.
+- You can add questions and answers in FAQ.
-You can style the pages using CSS.
+- You can style the pages using CSS.
-If you find a bug anywhere, you can fix it.
+- If you find a bug anywhere, you can fix it.
+- You can add a feature once you get approval from the community.

 # File Structure